mariusz-dziedzic/scraping_imdb/ReadMe.txt

+To view the data and analysis, you can simply download the HTML file and run it in your browser

+or:

 Before starting:
 - Make sure you have all packages necessary to run.
 Follow the commands in the Jupyter window to install:
 !pip install pandas